 Supplementing with Vitamin C

 It’s important to find your own bio-individual dose of vitamin C as everyone will need differing amounts.
 The more stress you have been under the more you may need.
 It’s also important to find quality supplements, a lot of ascorbic acid supplements are derived from corn syrup, and some from cane sugar or beet sugar.
 If you have any sensitivity to corn or sugars, it’s best to avoid these.
-In order to know what’s in your supplement you will likely have to call the company and ask directly.
-I can recommend Biotics Mixed Ascorbates, they are not derived from corn or sugar and are made in a gluten free facility.
+In order to know what’s in your supplement, you will likely have to call the company and ask directly.
+I can recommend Biotics Mixed Ascorbates, they are not derived from corn or sugar and are made in a gluten-free facility.
 (Also, check out Standard Process or Apex Energetics).
 I am sure there are others out there, you will just have to do the digging to find out what the quality is.
 Also, it’s important to make sure you are getting adequate bioflavinoids as well.
 Most ascorbic acid powders do not include bioflavinoids and most supplements in pill form with the combination of c and bioflavinoids are not a high enough dose for some, nor are they the proper ratio.
 You want a 2:1 ratio of vitamin C to bioflavinoids.
-I use a powder mixed ascorbates with a seperate citrus bioflavinoid tablet so I can make sure I get the ratio I need.
-Look for bioflavinoids made from citrus, check to see if they are made in a gluten free facility and don’t be afraid to call the company to make sure of the source and quality.
+I use a powder mixed ascorbates with a separate citrus bioflavinoid tablet so I can make sure I get the ratio I need.
+Look for bioflavinoids made from citrus, check to see if they are made in a gluten-free facility and don’t be afraid to call the company to make sure of the source and quality.
 The last thing you need is a cheap supplement when you are trying to get your body well.

 Vitamin C -Loading or Calibration Test